ekson73/kosmologogenesis/.roo/rules/task-master_rules.md

 Below you will find a variety of important rules spanning:
 - the dev_workflow
-- the .windsurfrules document self-improvement workflow
+- the document self-improvement workflow
 - the template to follow when modifying or adding new sections/rules to this document.

 ---